 We offer a full and comprehensive range of modern, diagnostic and therapeutic techniques at The James Cook University Hospital for a large population.

-These include facilities for, echocardiography, exercise stress testing, ECG and BP monitoring, angiography and percutaneous coronary Interventions, insertion and follow-up of pacemakers electrophysiology including radiofrequency, ablations and implantable defibrillators.
+These include facilities for the insertion and follow-up of pacemakers, echocardiography, exercise stress testing, various monitoring procedures and electrophysiology including radiofrequency, ablations and implantable defibrillators.